BRAVE CF 56 Main Event Gets Green Light As Event Stars Shine

-The stage is set for the BRAVE Combat Federation’s end-of-year extravaganza and its first adventure on Serbian soil this weekend, as the 18 protagonists scheduled to compete on the card made weight during the official weigh-ins this Friday, December 17.
+The stage is set for the New Years Eve extravaganza of BRAVE Combat Federation and his first adventure on Serbian soil this weekend, since the 18 protagonists scheduled to compete on the card made weight during the official weigh-ins this Friday, December 17.

-Belexpocenter in Belgrade, Serbia, will host the highly anticipated BRAVE CF 56 on Saturday, December 18, and is headlined by a pivotal lightweight match between Filipino mixed martial arts star Rolando “The Incredible” Dy and local favorite.
-Slobodan Maksimovic.
+The Belexpo Center of Belgrade, Serbia, will host the long-awaited BRAVE CF 56 on Saturday, December 18, and is headlined by a pivotal lightweight match between the Filipino mixed martial arts star.
+Rolando “The Incredible” Dy and the local favorite Slobodan Maksimovic.

-All eyes were on Dy, who literally had to go through the eye of a needle to obtain a visa for his match against Maksimovic tomorrow night.
+All eyes were on Dy, who literally had to go through the eye of a needle to obtain a visa for his confrontation against Maksimovic tomorrow night.

-Dy was originally scheduled to fly from Manila, Philippines, on Monday, December 13, but had to postpone his flight as his trip to Indonesia, where Serbia has a diplomatic office, would require him to self-quarantine for 10 days.
+Dy was originally scheduled to fly from Manila, Philippines, last Monday, December 13, but he had to postpone his flight since his trip to Indonesia, where Serbia has a diplomatic office, it would require you to self-quarantine for 10 days.

-The BRAVE CF officials did their best to find the safest and most ideal way for Dy to arrive on time for his fight.
+The officers of BRAVE CF They did their best to find the safest and ideal way for you to Dy will arrive in time for their fight.

-Instead, his reservation was changed to Dubai, United Arab Emirates, where he was finally able to obtain a Serbian visa in less than 24 hours.
+Instead, the reservation was changed to Dubai, United Arab Emirates, where he was finally able to get a Serbian visa in less than 24 hours.

-Dy, who finally set foot in Belgrade on Thursday, December 16, effortlessly met the lightweight division’s non-title weight limit by tipping the scales at 70.6 KG.
+Dy, who finally set foot in Belgrade Thursday, December 16, he effortlessly met the lightweight division’s untitled weight limit by tipping the scales at 70.6 KG.

-Dy, the 2020 BRAVE CF Fighter of the Year award winner, desperately needs an impressive performance to maintain his status in the stacked weight class spearheaded by new kingpin Ahmed “The Butcher” Amir.
+Dy, the award winner BRAVE CF Fighter of the Year 2020, he desperately needs an impressive performance to maintain his status in the stacked weight class spearheaded by the new kingpin Ahmed “The Butcher” Amir.

-Meanwhile, Maksimovic is eager to keep rolling and make a great first impression on the world stage.
+Meanwhile, Maksimovic He is eager to keep rolling and to make a great first impression on the world stage.

 BRAVE CF 56 will be broadcast live and free on BRAVE CF TV.